 Well, it also has a couple of minor complaints.
 Though the iron is looking good on all counts, some reviewers complain that it needs more than a few passes to bust creases and wrinkles on some clothes.
 And it drinks up a lot of water at times, leaving you rushing to the tap particularly when you’re halfway into your pile of laundry.
 Last but not least, the lack of temperature control, which is a unique feature of this iron, might not sound much useful if you’re someone who has always turned to irons with such controls.

-Overall, the Philips GC4912 Azur is the most practical steam iron in this segment with great power and impressive steam performance.
+Azur 4912 is the most practical steam iron in this segment with great power and impressive steam performance.
 We strongly recommend it for those who iron quite frequently.

 Buying the Best Steam Iron for You

 Steam irons, in general, use some sort of a combination of heat and steam to iron out creases.